ClementNerma/Rave/docs/master.md

   }
 ```

-## Nullability and optional types
+## Nullable types

-A nullable type is a type that can hold values of itself as well as voids.
-For example, the nullable `int` type can handle any 32-bit signed integer, as well as the `null` value.
+A nullable type is a type that may not hold a value of the provided type.

 ### An example with points